HKUST-CSIT5970-25S/assignment-1-KCKC233/README.md

     | Oregon - Oregon           |  4780          |  min/avg/max/mdev = 0.126/0.137/0.166/0.013 ms  |

     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.

+    For instances deployed in different regions, the network performance shows significantly lower TCP bandwidth (e.g., 33.2 Mbps for N. Virginia - Oregon) and higher RTT (e.g., 64.166/64.175/64.199 ms for N. Virginia - Oregon) compared to instances within the same region.